Do I have to fix it - A Dealer's Guide to Used Car Warranty

 - the purchaser understands those rights under the Fair Trading Act 2010 which cannot be waived.

 Staff of the Automotive, Marine and Trading Hours Branch will generally waive the warranty if satisfied these conditions have been met.
-The warranty is not waived until the application is endorsed by Consumer Protection and you receive a copy of the Department of Mines, Industry Regulation and Safety approval, normally within 24 hours.
+The warranty is not waived until the application is endorsed by Consumer Protection and you receive a copy of the Department of Energy, Mines, Industry Regulation and Safety approval, normally within 24 hours.

 You should not deliver the vehicle to the purchaser until the warranty is waived.
 If an application is not accepted nor approved by us, the purchaser cannot waive the warranty.
 We have had cases where a dealer has reduced the price of a vehicle and the purchaser has agreed to waive the warranty.
 However, as it was a deal done between the dealer and purchaser without approval from the Commissioner, the warranty still stood.